layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 #### Lexical Parser

 This grammar which you define is internally processed by a lexical parser.
-This is in turn compiles a parser which is then able to ingest and/or output the defined format.
+This in turn compiles a parser which is then able to ingest and/or output the defined format.

 ```mermaid
 graph LR